michelle3211/311project/project-background/generics_and_mixins.md

 A benefit of having stand-in properties in the augmented class is that any changes to the behaviour is restricted to one place: the source classes.
 This improves reusability and robustness of the code.[@5]

 One issue is that the mechanism behind adding implementation in `applyMixins` is not checked, so it is dependent on the programmer to ensure that it is called with the correct list of class names.
 A restriction to keep in mind is that mixins cannot be used with private members: since the member is not implemented in the augmented class, an error will be generated at compile time. [@4]

+In our application, we may want to source headline fragments collected from the web, or we could also ask the user to provide some content they'd like to see in their headline ('elephants' or '9002').
+In the end, we want similar behaviour: a headline is produced.
+But there are slightly different or optional features (accepting user input for a partial headline).
+Mixins would work well here to reuse features, with options, and any updates to the code would be all in one place.

 **References**
 [@5]